-All related design drawings shall be stamped by an RCDD before the package can be issued for Construction (IFC).
+All related design drawings shall be reviewed and stamped by a valid certified RCDD during the detailed design phase before the package can be issued for construction (IFC).

 4.3 Design Lifecycle

 A conduit system shall be designed and engineered to remain usable for 75 to 100 years and fulfill design requirements and specifications.